-What is a maintenance spanking?
+What is a Maintenance Spanking?

-A common, almost ubiquitous, feature of submission is the need or desire to hand over some, or all, power and control to their Dominant.
-For many, there is a sense of relief and reprieve from the everyday stresses of life in doing this.
+A common, almost ubiquitous, feature of submission is the need or desire to hand over some, or all, power and control to the Dominant.
+For many, there is a sense of relief and reprieve from the everyday stresses of life by doing this.
 For those who are into being spanked, a sound spanking in times of stress can alleviate some of that external pressure and help ‘clear their head’, much in the way that some people de-stress through physical exercise.
 The principle is the same: that relief and “high” of more positive feelings comes from the rush endorphins brought on by the spanking.

 To spank or not to spank

-Red flags in D/s language
+Red Flags in D/s Language

-It is a massive red flag to me when people discuss kink in absolute terms.
+As an experienced kinkster, it is a massive red flag to me when people discuss kink in absolute terms.
 Kink and BDSM are highly nuanced activities with as much variance as is imaginable.
 The only universal rules are that kink is for enthusiastically consenting, risk aware adults only.
-Anyone who says that their opinion of a kink is The Right Way or that you are doing it wrong because you don’t subscribe to their way is someone to be wary of.
-It’s fine to have firmly formed opinions about things and it’s 100% okay to have boundaries and rules for what you will and won’t engage with in the kink world, but don’t ever let anyone tell you that your risk aware consensual kink is “wrong”.
+Anyone who says that their opinion of a kink is The Right Way or that you are doing it “wrong” because you don’t subscribe to their way is someone to be wary of.
+It’s fine to have firmly formed opinions about things and it’s 100% okay to have boundaries and rules for what you will and won’t engage with in the kink world.
+But don’t ever let anyone tell you that your risk aware consensual kink is “wrong”.

 Kink is complex.
 Spankings are not ‘necessary’, regardless of their purpose or intent.
 There is no one true way to do any of this and no one should tell you otherwise.
-Keep it safe, consensual and risk-aware and keep learning!
+Keep it safe, consensual and risk-aware and always keep learning!
 Trial and error is often necessary, and not everything will work or feel good.
-Take what works and leave the rest.
+Take what works for you and leave the rest.

 Be well, friends.
 Play safe, and have fun!

-This was written for No True Way, the fabulous kink writing prompt by Lillith Avir that supports the concept that there is no true way to do kink.
+This was written for No True Way, the fabulous kink writing prompt by Lillith Avir, that supports the concept that there is no true way to do kink.